vendasta/marketplace-documentation/docs/Guides/miniOrange_sp_guide.md

 # miniOrange Service Provider Wordpress Plugin

-This Guide is for OIDC/OAuth2 SSO from a Vendasta Product into a Wordpress hosted webapp, where Vendasta is the OpenID Provider(OP)/Identity Provider(IDP), and the product the Relying Party(RP)/Service Provider(SP).
-If you are looking for the reverse instructions on executing OAuth SSO from Wordpress App into Vendasta, please review MiniOrange's [Server guide for Vendasta](https://plugins.miniorange.com/vendasta-sso-using-wordpress-as-oauth-server) & Vendasta's [IDP SSO Guide](https://developers.vendasta.com/platform/ZG9jOjQ4NDkwNDQ2-identity-provider-idp-sso)
+This Guide covers OIDC/OAuth2 SSO from a Vendasta Product into a Wordpress hosted webapp, where Vendasta is the OpenID Provider(OP)/Identity Provider(IDP), and the product the Relying Party(RP)/Service Provider(SP).
+If you are looking for a guide on executing OAuth SSO from a Wordpress App into Vendasta, please review MiniOrange's [Server guide for Vendasta](https://plugins.miniorange.com/vendasta-sso-using-wordpress-as-oauth-server) & Vendasta's [IDP SSO Guide](https://developers.vendasta.com/platform/ZG9jOjQ4NDkwNDQ2-identity-provider-idp-sso)

 ## Requirements